thomastaylor312/home-manager/files/GLOBAL_AGENTS.md

 ## Tooling & Workflow

 - Use the project's existing build system, test framework, and formatter/linter settings.
 Don't introduce new tools without strong justification.
 - Use jujutsu `jj` instead of git for most projects when searching for diffs and commit information.
   If `jj` errors due to it not being a jj repo, fall back to git.
 - If asked to look at a specific GitHub issue (or issues on any other code forge), YOU MUST read the entire issue thread, including linked issues and PRs, to understand the full context before starting work.

+## Code Comments

+Comments are for a future reader who has only this repo — no design doc, no chat log, no memory of how the code got written.
+Write for that future reader.

+- Explain **why**, not what.
+If the code already says what it does, don't restate it.
+- No references to the conversation that produced the code: "as we discussed", "per your request", "as requested above".
+- No references to planning artifacts unless they're committed here and named by path.
+"Phase 5 of the design doc" is useless; "see `docs/rfc-042.md`" is fine.
+- No bare references to files outside the repo. `foo.go` means nothing to someone who can't find it.
+  Either make it resolvable (`k8s.io/client-go@v0.31 tools/cache/reflector.go`) or drop the pointer and explain the behavior directly.
+- No changelogs in comments.
+"This used to use X, now uses Y" belongs in the commit message.
+The one exception is when the current code looks wrong without it — then say it in the present tense:
+  "Don't use `errgroup` here; it swallows the cancellation cause."

+The same rule applies to everything else that gets committed or published — commit messages, PR descriptions, and docs.
+Describe the change and its motivation on its own terms.
+Nobody reading the history later has the plan or the thread, so "Phase 3 of the plan", "addresses your feedback", and "as requested" carry no information.

 ## Hard Rules